 Association, Inc., filed a Declaration of Covenants and Restrictions for Blackacre Subdivision in 1975.
 John Doe conveyed Lot 1 in Blackacre Subdivision to Richard Roe in 1978.
-That deed did not mention the covenants or restrictions, and there is no subsequent specific reference to the recording information of the covenants or restrictions in the public record.
-In 2009, marketability was sought to be determined as to Lot 1.
-Are the covenants and restrictions still valid as to Lot 1?
+That deed did not mention the covenants or restrictions, and there is no subsequent amendment to the Declaration of Covenants and Restrictions and no specific reference to the recording information of the Declaration of Covenants and Restrictions in muniments of title in the public record.
+In 2009, were the CCRs extinguished by operation of the Act as to Lot 1?